Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Preliminaries

-\begin{rem} Note that a Hughes-free map $\varphi \colon k * G \rightarrow \mathcal D$ is always an embedding.
-Indeed, Gr\"ater showed that Hughes-free division rings are in fact \textit{Linnell rings} \cite[Corollary 8.3]{Grater20} (see also \cite[Proposition 2.2]{Jaikin_oneRelCoherence}).
-This means that the following stronger linear independence condition is satisfied: \begin{enumerate} \item[(L)] Let $H \leqslant G$ be any subgroup and let $T$ be a right transversal for $H$ in $G$.
-Then $T$ is linearly independent over the division closure of $kH$ in $\mathcal D_{kH}$. \end{enumerate} In particular, the set $\varphi(G)$ is linearly independent over $\varphi(k) \subseteq \mathcal D$, which implies that $\varphi$ is injective.
+\item Now suppose $G$ is any torsion-free group.
+An embedding $\varphi \colon k*G \rightarrow \mathcal D$ is called \textit{Linnell} if it is epic and the following linear independence condition is satisfied: \begin{enumerate} \item[(L)] if $H \leqslant G$ is a subgroup and $T$ is a right transversal for $H$ in $G$, then $T$ is left-linearly independent over $\Div(k*H, \mathcal D)$. \end{enumerate} In this situation, we say that $\mathcal D$ is a \textit{Linnell division ring} of $k * G$. \end{enumerate} \end{defn}

-For a torsion-free group $G$ satisfying the Atiyah conjecture, the embedding of $\Q G$ into its division closure in $\mathcal U(G)$ is strongly Hughes-free.
-We emphasize that Hughes-free embeddings are defined only for locally indicable groups, but a strongly Hughes-free embedding can exist for the group algebra of any torsion-free group. \end{rem}
+\begin{rem} For a torsion-free group $G$ satisfying the Strong Atiyah Conjecture, the division closure $\mathcal D(G)$ of $\C G$ in $\mathcal U(G)$ is a Linnell division ring for $\C G$.
+In the literature, $\mathcal D(G)$ is called the Linnell division ring of $\C G$, which is the motivation for the terminology of \cref{def:HF}(2). \end{rem}

+Suppose $G$ is locally indicable.
 Ian Hughes showed that when Hughes-free division rings exist, they are unique up to $k * G$-isomorphism \cite{HughesDivRings1970}.
 Thus, when it exists, we will always denote the Hughes-free division ring of $k * G$ by $\mathcal D_{k * G}$.
 If $H$ is a subgroup of $G$, note that the division closure of $k * H$ in $\mathcal D_{k*G}$ is Hughes-free as a $k*H$-division ring, and therefore we have a natural inclusion $\mathcal D_{k*H} \subseteq \mathcal D_{k*G}$.
+On the other hand, if $G$ is a torsion-free group and there is a Linnell division ring $\mathcal D$ containing $k*G$, then it is not known whether $\mathcal D$ is the only such division ring.

+It is clear that if $G$ is locally indicable and $k*G \hookrightarrow \mathcal D$ is a Linnell embedding, then it is also a Hughes-free embedding.
+We will often use the following surprising recent result of Gr\"ater, which provides a converse.
+We also refer the reader to \cite[Proposition 2.4]{JaikinLinton_oneRelCoherence} for a proof of the precise statement we are using here.

+\begin{thm}[{\cite[Corollary 8.3]{Grater20}}] Let $k*G$ be a crossed product of a locally indicable group $G$ with a division ring $k$.
+If a Hughes-free division ring $\mathcal D_{k*G}$ exists, then it is in fact a Linnell division ring for $k*G$. \end{thm}

 Since RAAGs are residually (torsion-free nilpotent) (\cite{Droms_thesis} and \cite{DuchampKrob_RAAGsRTFN}), so are their subgroups, and in particular so are compact special groups.
 Thus, Hughes-free division rings exist for compact special groups by the following result of Jaikin-Zapirain.

 \begin{thm}[{\cite[Theorem 1.1]{JaikinZapirain2020THEUO}}] Let $G$ be a locally indicable amenable group, a residually (torsion-free nilpotent) group, or a free-by-cyclic group.
 Then $\mathcal D_{k * G}$ exists and it is universal. \end{thm}